glassbones/f_show/AI Infrastructure Bottle Neck.md

 These companies are the ones who solve that problem.”

 These bets are not about hype.
-They’re about physics, manufacturing reality, and U.S. industrial policy.
+They’re about the physical manufacturing reality, and U.S. industrial policy.